Exact solution of two simple non-equilibrium electron-phonon and electron-electron coupled systems: the atomic limit of the Holstein-Hubbard model and the generalized Hatsugai-Komoto model: Abstract

 \section{Abstract}

 One of the challenges in many-body physics is determining the effects of phonons on strongly correlated electrons.
 The difficulty arises from strong correlations at differing energy scales---for band metals, Migdal-Eliashberg theory accurately determines electron-phonon coupling effects due to the absence of vertex corrections---but strongly correlated electrons require a more complex description and the standard Migdal-Eliashberg approach does not necessarily apply.
-In this work, we solve for the atomic limit Green's function of the Holstein-Hubbard model with both time-dependent electron-electron and electron-phonon couplings.
-We derive nonequilibrium spectral moment sum rules for the first four moments of the single-particle Green's function.
-We then analytically confirm that this Green's function exactly satisfies the zeroth, first, and second moment sum rules, and provide numerical evidence that the third spectral moment sum rule also holds.
-Finally we calculate the two-particle Green's function in the atomic limit.
-These two functions are required inputs to create a self-consistent strong-coupling expansion for the lattice Green's functions of the Hubbard-Holstein model.
+In this work, we solve for the atomic limit Green's function of the Holstein-Hubbard model with both time-dependent electron-electron and electron-phonon couplings. {We then examine the photoemission spectra (PES) of this model in and out of equilibrium.
+Next we use similar methods to exactly solve an extended version of the Hatsugai-Komoto model, and examine its behavior in and out of equilibrium.
+These calculations lead us to propose using the first moment of the photoemission spectra to signal non-equilibrium changes in electron-electron and electron-phonon couplings.}